mdnahidmondol/nginx-flask-load-balancing/README.md

-# Load Balancing solution with Docker and nginx
+# Load Balancing solution with Docker, Nginx and Flask

-# Web App using Flask
+NGINX as a load balancer to distribute 60% of traffic to application1 and 40% of traffic to application2.

 ```sh
 docker-compose build